akumuli/akumuli.github.io/_posts/2015-01-16-motivation.md

 layout:     post
 title:      Motivation
 date:       2015-01-16 19:03:29
-summary: I don't like most open-source time-series databases that was created recently, some of them lack compression, some of them is slow or focuses on the wrong problems.
+summary: I don't like most open-source time-series databases that have been created recently, some of them lack compression, some of them is slow or focuses on the wrong problems.
 In my opinion good time-series database should satisfy several requirements.
 categories: akumuli
 ---
-I don't like most open-source time-series databases that was created recently, some of them lack compression, some of them is slow or focuses on the wrong problems.
+I don't like most open-source time-series databases that have been created recently, some of them lack compression, some of them is slow or focuses on the wrong problems.
 In my opinion good time-series database should satisfy several requirements:

 * Good compression.
 It shouldn't be possible to disable compression in configuration.
 It should be used by storage engine and network protocol.